awsdocs/amazon-dynamodb-developer-guide/doc_source/DynamoDBMapper.Transactions.md

 # Example: Transaction Operations<a name="DynamoDBMapper.Transactions"></a>

-The following Java code example declares a Forum and Thread class and maps them to the DynamoDB tables using the `DynamoDBMapper` class\.
+The following Java code example declares a `Forum` and a `Thread` class and maps them to the DynamoDB tables using the `DynamoDBMapper` class\.

 The code illustrates the following transactional operations:
-+ `transactionWrite` to add, update and delete multiple items from one or more tables in one transaction\.
++ `transactionWrite` to add, update, and delete multiple items from one or more tables in one transaction\.
 + `transactionLoad` to retrieve multiple items from one or more tables in one transaction\.

 **Example**